This Bhutan Travel Guide is all you need, to know top places to see, how to travel, how much to spend during your festival and more.

 Trashigang

 Transhigang is a small town about 250 km east of Bhumtang.
 Given its low popularity among foreign tourists and a perfect location on the popular Ura Highway – Trashigang is an ideal hideout to enjoy local company, or perhaps live like a local.
-It is very likely that you will be the only tourist in Trashigang and that’s why a few days of excursion to Trashigang is strongly recommended.
+You will likely be the only tourist in Trashigang and that’s why a few days of excursion to Trashigang is strongly recommended.

-Unlike Bhumtang and Thimpu, Trashigang feels more local and has a high influence of local Bhutanese culture, no nightclubs and wifi enabled restaurants can further disappoint you to the next level.
+Unlike Bhumtang and Thimpu, Trashigang feels more local and has a high influence on local Bhutanese culture, no nightclubs and wifi enabled restaurants can further take you to the next level.
 So be prepared for it.

 Local Hospitality